LaraTunc/LaraTunc/README.md

 I love to code 👩🏻‍💻, learn new things 🕵️ and find solutions to things with web technologies 🔧.\
 As well as blob emojis and books 📚.

-Languages: HTML, CSS, Javascript, React.js, Redux, Node.js, Express, MongoDb, Firebase, C++
+Languages: HTML, CSS, Javascript, React.js, Redux, Node.js, Express, MongoDb, Firebase, C++, Jest

 🍋 https://www.laratunc.com/